IEEE-SA STANDARDS BOARD OPERATIONS MANUAL

 5.6.1 Process for adoption of IEEE Standards

 Arrangements for non-IEEE organizations to adopt IEEE standards are established in binding memoranda of understanding.
 These memoranda of understanding shall be executed by the Managing Director, Standards, and the responsible person in the other organization.
 IEEE staff shall have responsibility for negotiating the terms and conditions of these agreements.
-Requests for adoption of IEEE standards shall be forwarded to the Senior Administrator-Business Development, IEEE Standards Department.
+Requests for adoption of IEEE standards shall be forwarded to the Contracts and Licensing Manager, IEEE Standards Department.

 Adopting organizations are encouraged to participate in future updates of the originating IEEE standard.